Victory Garden planted in Sturgeon Bay to benefit local food pantries

 It’s early yet in the season, so the garden is just getting going, but the two gardeners hope their Victory Garden can help inspire others.

-“It’s just a wonderful hobby,” Herringa said, “and I think it’ll be good for people to be outside and eating healthy food, this year especially.”
+“It’s just a wonderful hobby,” Herring said, “and I think it’ll be good for people to be outside and eating healthy food, this year especially.”

 Crossroads at Big Creek is holding their annual trail run virtually this year, but at a distance.